 Before the UBA, corporate restructuring was governed by two separate laws.
-Under the Composition Act (CA), which was intended for small firms with simple debt structures, a restriction that was strictly applied from 1998 (Park 2005), incumbent management stayed in control of the firm following its bankruptcy filing and developed a plan for restructuring.
-The firms in our sample are generally too large to qualify for filings under the Composition Act.
-Under the Corporate Reorganization Act (CRA), a firm's bankruptcy filing triggered the replacement of incumbent management by a court-appointed trustee.
-It was standard practice for the court-appointed trustee to engage in a sales process upon bankruptcy filing (Ko 2007).
+Due to the size of the firms in our sample, the relevant law was the Corporate Reorganization Act (CRA).7 Under the CRA, a firm's bankruptcy filing triggers the replacement of incumbent management by a court-appointed receiver.8 It is standard practice for the court-appointed receiver to engage in a sales process upon bankruptcy filing (Ko 2007).

-The UBA replaced the CA and CRA.
-The new corporate reorganization procedure, which is referred to as "rehabilitation" under the new law, conserved most features of the CRA, which effectively meant that the CA was abolished (Ko 2007; Halliday and Carruthers 2009).
-The major change, compared with the CRA, concerned the treatment of incumbent management during the reorganization process.
-Whereas under the receivership system of the CRA incumbent management was replaced by a court-appointed trustee, under the new management stay system incumbent management remains in control and negotiates a restructuring plan with the firm's creditors under court supervision.
-Effectively, instead of appointing an external receiver, the court appointed the incumbent manager as receiver under the UBA.
+The UBA replaced the restructuring laws.
+The new corporate reorganization procedure, which is referred to as "rehabilitation" under the new law, conserved most features of the CRA (Ko 2007; Halliday and Carruthers 2009).
+The major change concerns the treatment of incumbent management during the reorganization process.
+Under the receivership system of the CRA, incumbent management is replaced by a court-appointed receiver.
+In contrast, under the new management stay system, incumbent management remains in control and negotiates a restructuring plan with the firm's creditors under court supervision.
+Effectively, instead of appointing an external receiver, the court appoints the incumbent manager as receiver under the UBA.

-The UBA had a dramatic effect on firms' owners and managers.
-Under the post-reform management stay system, the CEO remains in control of the firm in 88.14 percent of the bankruptcy cases in our sample, compared with only 4.76 percent under the pre-reform receivership system (see Table 1, Panel A).
-Under the pre-reform receivership system, ownership transfer occurred in 90.91 percent of cases that did not result in liquidation, compared with 19.09 percent of cases under the post-reform management stay system.
-Further, filings for reorganization increased sub-
+The UBA has a dramatic effect on firms' owners and managers.
+Under the post-reform management stay system, the CEO remains in control of the firm in 88.14 percent of the bankruptcy cases in our sample, compared with only 4.76 percent under the pre-reform receivership system (Table 1, Panel A).
+Under the pre-reform receivership system, ownership transfer occurs in 90.91 percent of cases that do not result in liquidation, compared with 19.09 percent of cases under the post-reform management stay system.
+Further, filings for reorganization increase substantially under the post-reform management stay system, from 57 in 2005 to 117 in 2006, 215 in 2007, and more and more cases in the following years (Table 1, Panel B).
+In contrast, liquidation filings, which are unaffected by the reform, do not increase during this time period, suggesting that the increase in reorganization filings is not driven by economic conditions.